 Yes.
 RO technology is non-selective, meaning it removes both harmful contaminants and beneficial minerals like calcium and magnesium.
 This results in “soft” water that is free of scale-causing minerals, though many homeowners choose to add a remineralization cartridge to add healthy minerals back into the drinking water.

-A standard whole home water filtration system typically uses carbon to remove chemicals like chlorine, sulfur, and pesticides while leaving minerals intact.
-A reverse osmosis system uses a semi-permeable membrane to remove almost all dissolved solids (TDS), including salts, heavy metals, and nitrates.
+A standard whole home water filtration system — typically a carbon tank or inline carbon block — removes chemicals like chlorine, chloramine, sulfur, and pesticides while leaving dissolved minerals in the water intact.
+It improves taste and odor effectively.
+A reverse osmosis system goes several steps further, using a semi-permeable membrane to physically block almost all dissolved solids, including salts, heavy metals, nitrates, PFAS, and fluoride.
+For most city water homes, a whole home filter is sufficient.
+For contaminated well water or high-TDS situations, RO is the appropriate solution.

 The Verdict: Is It Worth It?